davidevdt/CryptoMarketDataFetcher/README.md

 See the source file for more information about the parameters that can be given when launching the program.

 ## Changing the crypto names and other options
 In the `config` folder, the file `crypto_names.cpp` contains the tickers of the cryptos whose information is being fetched by the program.
 More crypto can be added, as long as they comply with the tickers included in the Bitstamp Api.
-It is possible to use also crypto included in other exchanges, of course, but then the `api.h` interface needs to be implemented by a new concrete class which adheres to the exhcange's Api standard.
+It is possible to use also crypto included in other exchanges, of course, but in this case the `api.h` interface needs to be implemented by a new concrete class which adheres to the exhcange's Api standard.

 In the same folder, the `ohlc_params.json` file is used for the specification of the arguments in the Api request for the candlestick data (in this case, for the Bitstamp exchange: <https://www.bitstamp.net/api/#tag/Market-info/operation/GetOHLCData>).

-The system can also use files located in different locations, in which case the file paths must be specified when launching the programs (see the comments in the source code).
+The system can also use files located in different paths, in which case the paths must be specified when launching the programs (see comments in the source code).

 ## Output Examples
 The `marketDataFetcher` program will present an output similar to the following: